Search results

 Issue 112, Term 1 2020

 My partner Lucky and I opened Squishy Minnie, a specialist childrens and young adults (YA) bookstore, just over two years ago in Kyneton, a small regional town in Victoria.
 Our main aim was to increase the access local children and young people had to quality literature and to literary events.
-Prior
+Pr

 Navigating the information landscape through collaboration